 My main point is that it is ultimately the care and vision of the individual artist that dominates the quality equation in a work of art.
 The best artists achieve wondrous things in spite of the tools they use.
 Thus, Lasseter utilizes a tool which we associate with mass production and automation to produce singularly individual visions.
 It’s as if he drew every frame by hand.

 Another area that I know a bit more about than animated film production is the production of photographs.
-Here again, we are undergoing a drastic evolution off the tools and here again, these same new tools have become the whipping boy of anyone who has decided that all the new stuff is crap.
-The main argument that you hear is that the digital print cheapens the artistic value of the photograph since "anyone" can just "pick up Photoshop" and crank out perfect prints "automatically."
+Here again, we are undergoing a drastic evolution of the tools and here again, the new tools have become the whipping boy of anyone who has decided that all the new stuff is shallow crap.
+The main argument that you hear is that the digital print cheapens the artistic value of the photograph since “anyone” can just “pick up Photoshop” and crank out perfect prints “automatically.”
 This, of course, is nonsense.